The 3 Important Types Of Airlines + How They Work

 For example, scheduled airlines may use ancillary services just as much as a budget airline and budget airlines may offer premium services that are not traditionally associated with no-frills carriers.

-Whilst scheduled, charter and low cost airlines do continue to be the three main types of airlines, differentiating isn’t always an easy task these days…
+Whilst scheduled, charter and low cost airlines do continue to be the three main types of airlines, differentiating between the types of airlines isn’t always an easy task these days…

 To conclude: Types of airlines

 I hope that you are not confident to describe the three different types of airlines found in commercial aviation.
-If you found this article helpful, here are some more that I think you might like-
+If you found this article about the different types of airlines helpful, here are some more that I think you might like-

 - Types of hotels | Understanding tourism